GustavoARodrigo/Personal_Assignment/README.md

 In order to analyze the levels of each gas for each station, a survey was carried out to see which gases are the most dangerous when they are at high levels.
 In the research it was possible to verify that we have 3 of the gases that are on the list of most dangerous gases.
 These are NO2, O3 and PM2.5.
 Both NO2 and O3 are measured at all four stations but PM2.5 is only measured at three of the four stations.

-I chose to do daily analysis in order to see the trend of each gas for each season.
+I chose to do daily analysis in order to see the trend of each gas for each station.
 The NO2 and O3 thresholds do not change if measured for one hour or for 24 hours, but PM2.5 varies.
 Threshols limits for each of the gases to be analyzed (24 hours average)

 * NO2: